Trey Hendrickson: 2019

 In the 2019 regular season opener for the Saints, Hendrickson recorded two sacks against the Houston Texans on Monday Night Football.
-He totaled 4.5 sacks, 19 total tackles, and one forced fumble in the 2019 season.
+He had 4.5 sacks, 19 total tackles, and a forced fumble in the 2019 season.

 2020

-In Week 9 of the 2020 season against the Tampa Bay Buccaneers, Hendrickson recorded two sacks on Tom Brady during the 38–3 win.
-In Week 15 against the Kansas City Chiefs, Hendrickson recorded two sacks on Patrick Mahomes, including a strip sack that was recovered by the Saints, during the 32–29 loss.
-He finished the 2020 season with 13.5 sacks, 25 total tackles, one pass defended, and one forced fumble.
+In Week 9 of the 2020 season against the Tampa Bay Buccaneers, Hendrickson recorded two sacks of Tom Brady during the 38–3 win.
+In Week 15 against the Kansas City Chiefs, Hendrickson sacked Patrick Mahomes twice, including a strip sack that was recovered by the Saints, during a 32–29 loss to Kansas City.
+Hendrickson finished the 2020 season with 13.5 sacks, 25 total tackles, one pass defended, and a forced fumble.
 He was ranked 73rd by his fellow players on the NFL Top 100 Players of 2021 and voted to the PFWA All-NFL team.

 Cincinnati Bengals

 2021

 On March 19, 2021, Hendrickson signed a four-year, $60 million contract with the Cincinnati Bengals.
 Hendrickson was named the team's starting right defensive end.
-In Week 2 against the Chicago Bears, Hendrickson recorded his first sack of the season, a strip sack on Bears quarterback Andy Dalton.
-He had his only multi-sack game of the season in Week 5 against the Green Bay Packers, sacking Aaron Rodgers twice for loss.
-This was the first of nine games in a row where Hendrickson recorded a sack, and the first of eleven where he recorded at least half a sack.
+In Week 2 against the Chicago Bears, Hendrickson recorded his first sack of the season, a strip sack of Bears quarterback Andy Dalton.
+He had his only multi-sack game of the season in Week 5 against the Green Bay Packers, sacking Aaron Rodgers twice for a loss.
+That was the first of nine games in a row where Hendrickson recorded a sack, and the first of eleven where he recorded at least half a sack.
 Hendrickson finished his first season with the team with 14 sacks, breaking the Bengals franchise record for sacks in a single season, and the fifth most in the league for the season.

 Hendrickson's dominance continued during the Bengals' playoff run, with a strip sack against Derek Carr in the Bengals' 26–19 win against the Las Vegas Raiders in the Wild Card Round.
 Hendrickson netted another sack in the AFC Championship Game against the Chiefs, leading the Bengals defensive charge on the way to their third Super Bowl appearance in team history.
-Hendrickson recorded one sack in Super Bowl LVI, with the Bengals losing 23–20 to the Los Angeles Rams.
+Hendrickson recorded a sack in Super Bowl LVI, with the Bengals losing 23–20 to the Los Angeles Rams.

 He was named to his first Pro Bowl, and was ranked 78th by his fellow players on the NFL Top 100 Players of 2022.

 2022

-Hendrickson once again returned to playing as the right defensive end.
+Hendrickson returned to playing as the right defensive end.
 His first breakout performance of the year came in Week 3, where he had four tackles, 2.5 sacks, and two forced fumbles in a 27–12 win over the New York Jets, earning him AFC Defensive Player of the Week.
 Hendrickson suffered a wrist injury in Week 14 against the Cleveland Browns, leading to him being ruled out the following week against the Tampa Bay Buccaneers.
 Hendrickson finished the season with eight sacks, 32 total tackles, three passes defended, and three forced fumbles.
 He was named to his second consecutive Pro Bowl, and was ranked 73rd by his fellow players on the NFL Top 100 Players of 2023.